 There is a quick blood test for candida albicans I recommend which only requires one drop of blood from a finger prick test.
 The results only take five minutes and the accuracy is greater than 90%.
 The CanDia5 Candida Rapid Test is a highly sensitive immune test device intended for the rapid detection of IgG antibodies to candida in fingertip whole blood, plasma and serum.
 You will be able to do an online search for a provider for this home test kit, otherwise contact your local health care professional.

-Occasionally candida albicans infection persists despite adequate conventional therapy.
+At times candida albicans infection remains regardless of adequate what treatment.
 I discuss this in greater detail in my e-book called Candida Crusher.
 In some women, recurrent thrush may be a sign of iron deficiency, yet in others it could be that they have undiagnosed diabetes or an immune problem, and the appropriate tests should be done to more accurately determine the origin.

 Research validates that women who experience recurrent thrush candida infections do so because of persistent infection and a general depletion or weakening of the immune system.The main aim of an treatment in this situation is therefore to avoid the overgrowth of candida that leads to symptoms, rather than necessarily being able to achieve complete eradication or cure.
 The Candida Crusher Diet and Treatment Program in chapter 7 my most comprehensive 718 page e-book will be found to be the best diet and natural treatment protocol, designed to ensure a thorough and complete eradication of those annoying vaginal thrush and yeast infections.
 Chapter 5 specifically explains the best treatment for chronic vaginal yeast infections.